netzob/netzob/netzob/doc/documentation/source/user_guide/inference/vocabular.rst

 * "read-only” process (do not require a participation in the communication).
 * Identify the fixed and dynamic fields of all the messages.
-* Regroups equivalent messages depending of their fields structures.
+* Regroups equivalent messages depending of their field structures.

 * Clustering (Regroups equivalent messages using) :